Discover more about us,

 Greens/EFA now includes members of Green movements, Pirate and Independent MEPs, as well as MEPs from the European Free Alliance (EFA) representing stateless nations, regions and minorities, standing up for the right to self-determination.

-With 73 Members (37 women and 36 men) from across Europe, it is the fifth largest group in the European Parliament and the only one with a gender-balanced Co-Presidency.
+With 71 Members (35 women and 36 men) from across Europe, it is the fourth largest group in the European Parliament and the only one that always had a gender-balanced Co-Presidency.

 The Greens are a driving force in European politics, with representation in the European Parliament since 1984.